-With respect to the Strategic report and Report of the Directors, we also considered whether the disclosures required by the UK Companies Act 2006 have been included.
+With respect to the Report Of The Directors, we also considered whether the disclosures required by the UK Companies Act 2006 have been included.

 Based on our work undertaken in the course of the audit, the Companies Act 2006 requires us also to report certain opinions and matters as described below.